alastor1729/krx_stock_crawler/readme.md

     - Firestore
     - LocalStorage

-## How to use
+## How to use / Install requirements
-1. Install requirements
-2. If youl'd like to use Postgres, MAKE SURE to create database and tables using `V000*.sql` in root directory
+* If you want to use Postgres, MAKE SURE to create database and tables using `V000*.sql` in root directory
-3. Just to crawl or To save

 ### Just Crawl And Return In List
 ```python3